An ancient system hidden in the Galactic plane?: Introduction

 VMPs with precise astrometric information were scarce before {\it Gaia} DR2 \citep{Gaia16,GaiaDR2}.
 It is now possible to complement the chemical information with precise astrometry, needed to derive distances and kinematical properties of the stars.
-The orbital properties are a useful tool to unveil the multitude of the accreted systems that concurred to form the Milky Way (MW) as we know it nowadays \citep[\eg][]{Helmi20,Horta23}. \citet{Sestito19} discovered that $26$ percent of the known ultra metal-poor stars (UMP, $\FeH\leq-4.0$) have kinematics confined to the MW plane (with a maximum height of $\lesssim3.5\kpc$), with 10 stars in prograde and only one in retrograde orbits.
+Orbital properties are a useful tool for unveiling the multitude of accreted systems that concurred to form the Milky Way (MW) as we know it today \citep[\eg][]{Helmi20,Horta23}. \citet{Sestito19} discovered that $26$ percent of known ultra-metal-poor stars (UMP, $\FeH\leq-4.0$) have kinematics confined to the MW plane (with a maximum height of $\lesssim3.5\kpc$), with 10 stars in prograde orbits and only one in retrograde orbits.
 Among the ones in prograde motion, two are on nearly circular orbits \citep[see also][]{Schlaufman18,Mardini22,Dovgal24}, and the most metal-poor star known \citep[SDSS J102915+172927,][]{Caffau11} is one of these two.
-To answer if this kinematical signature is also present at metallicities $-4.0 \leq \FeH \leq -2.0$, \citet{Sestito20} gathered the VMPs in the solar neighbourhood from the LAMOST survey and from Pristine targets with measured radial velocity \citep{Aguado19}, for a total of $\sim5000$ stars.
+To answer whether this kinematical signature is also present at metallicities $-4.0 \leq \FeH \leq -2.0$, \citet{Sestito20} gathered the VMPs in the solar neighbourhood from the LAMOST survey and from Pristine targets with measured radial velocity \citep{Aguado19}, for a total of $\sim5000$ stars.
 They found that the majority of the stars are distributed in the halo; however, one third of VMPs are confined to the plane.
 Of these stars, prograde motion is favoured \citep{Sestito20}.
 Similar results have also been reported by the SkyMapper survey \citep{Cordoni21}, also showing that the [$\alpha$/Fe] ratios are compatible with the halo.
-Using the stars observed in the ESO Large Program "First stars program" \citep{Cayrel04,Bonifacio09}, \citet{DiMatteo20} confirm that stars in planar orbits exist at all metallicities, suggesting that the dissipative collapse that led to the formation of the old and metal-poor Galactic disc must have been extremely fast.
+Using the stars observed in the ESO Large Program "First stars program" \citep{Cayrel04,Bonifacio09}, \citet{DiMatteo20} confirmed that stars in planar orbits exist at all metallicities, suggesting that the dissipative collapse that led to the formation of the old and metal-poor Galactic disc must have been extremely fast.